ShikharSundriyal/DataStructureAlgorithms/DynamicProgramming/coin_change_permutation/Readme.md

-Given n coins of certain denomination , find the
+Given n coins of certain denomination , find all permutations to pay a amount using n denominations

 Recursion : </br>
 Faith :</br>